The General Preferences contain general settings for Revu

 To open the Preferences dialog box:

-- Go to Revu > Preferences
+- Go to Revu > Preferences or press

 Language: Select the language to be used with Revu.
 If this selection has never been changed, the language selected at installation is shown.
 Revu must be restarted for changes to take effect.

 Show Full-Screen Crosshair: When enabled, the cursor is replaced with full-screen crosshairs in the main workspace, drawing vertical and horizontal lines across the document that meet at the mouse pointer.
 The color of the crosshairs is the same as the Snap Color defined in the Grid & Snap Preferences.